Skip Nav Destination

 EISBN: 978-1-62708-182-5

-... to perform active thermography.
+... active thermography.
 The components include an excitation source, a thermographic camera, and a computer with software that controls the instrumentation, acquires data, and displays the results.
 The article discusses the process and experimental setup of sonic thermography used for crack detection...

 Abstract